artivis/manif/paper/paper.md

-This has led to problem formulations involving what has been known as ‘manifolds’, which in this context are no less than the smooth topologic surfaces of the Lie groups where the state representations evolve.
+This has led to problem formulations involving what has been known as ‘manifolds’, which in this context are no less than the smooth topologic surfaces of the Lie groups where the state representations evolve [@CHIRIKJIAN-11].

 `manif` [@manif] is a micro Lie theory library targeted at state estimation in robotics applications.
-With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only, it is developed as a header-only library making it easy to integrate to existing projects.
+With a single dependency on `Eigen` [@eigenweb] and a requirement on C++11 only, it is developed as a header-only library making it easy to integrate to existing projects.

-The `manif` library has been developed to make easily accessible the most common operations on Lie groups in state estimation.
+The `manif` library provides simple interfaces to the most common operations on Lie groups in state estimation.
-Its design is similar to that of `Eigen`, so that all Lie group classes defined in `manif` have in common that they inherit from a templated base class using static polymorphism.
+Its design is similar to `Eigen`, in that all Lie group classes inherit from a templated base class using static polymorphism.
-This allows for the possibility the write generic code without paying the price of pointer indirection.
+This allows for writing generic code without paying the price of pointer arithmetic.
-Thanks to this polymorphism, the library is open to extensions to Lie groups beyond the currently implemented SO(2), SE(2), SO(3) and SE(3).
+Thanks to this polymorphism, the library is open to extensions to Lie groups beyond the currently implemented: the Special Orthogonal groups SO(2) and SO(3) and the Special Euclidean groups SE(2) and SE(3).

 Mathematical foundations of the library are given in [@Sola18] and often refers to it in the documentation,